lucasjosh/soldash/README.md

 If enabled, the web application will be started in Flask's debug mode (allowing access to traceroutes, etc) and caching of the javascript templates will be disabled.

 ### DEFAULTCORENAME
 This is the name of your default core in a single-core setup.
-You can set or find out what this is by editing your solr.xml file.
+You can find out what this is from your solr.xml file.

+As it must be set, in a multi-core setup you can simply set it to any arbitrary core.